Gilead’s $2,340 price for coronavirus drug draws criticism

 Remdesivir’s price has been highly anticipated since it became the first medicine to show benefit in the pandemic, which has killed more than half a million people globally in six months.

-The drug interferes with the coronavirus’s ability to copy its genetic material.
-In a U.S. government-led study,remdesivir shortened recovery time by 31% — 11 days on average versus 15 days for those given just usual care.
+The drug, given through an IV, interferes with the coronavirus’s ability to copy its genetic material.
+In a U.S. government-led study, remdesivir shortened recovery time by 31% — 11 days on average versus 15 days for those given just usual care.
 It had not improved survival according to preliminary results after two weeks of followup; results after four weeks are expected soon.

 The Institute for Clinical and Economic Review, a nonprofit group that analyzes drug prices, said remdesivir would be cost-effective in a range of $4,580 to $5,080 if it saved lives.
 But recent news that a cheap steroid called dexamethasone improves survival means remdesivir should be priced between $2,520 and $2,800, the group said.